A Brief History of Westminster

 Nine ministers have served Westminster Presbyterian church; the Rev. Dr. Richard Coble is our current Pastor/Head of Staff.
 The Rev. Gradye Parsons serves as our Parish Associate.
 Rev. John Linton Muntz is our Parish Associate Emeritus.

-Peter J. Van Eenam, Organist and Choirmaster (November 1981 to the present) is the third musician in that position.
+Edie Johnson, Organist and Choirmaster is the fourth musician in that position.

-Other current staff members include Office Manager Renee Wiesehuegel (1998); Director of Youth and Connectional Ministries, Barbara Adamcik (2011); Director of Children’s Ministries, Sophia Manrod (2023); and Administrative Assistant, Joanna Warren (2023).
+Other current staff members include Office Manager Renee Wiesehuegel (1998); Director of Youth and Connectional Ministries, Barbara Adamcik (2011); Interim Director of Children’s Ministries, Allie Brewington (2024); and Administrative Assistant, Joanna Warren (2023).

 Westminster Presbyterian Church continues to grow and thrive as we celebrate our fiftieth anniversary of being a community “where faith and life connect.”